Updated to: 03 September 2019Download as PDF

 Possibilities for appeal

-Every citizen, public and private organizations, and the proponent may appeal against the decision of approval or rejection of the environmental impact assessment study or environmental license via administrative procedures of appeal.
+Every citizen, public and private organizations, and the proponent may appeal against the decision of approval or rejection of the environmental impact assessment study or environmental certification via administrative procedures of appeal.
 Also municipalities may appeal against decisions of environmental certifications in their jurisdiction.

 The Court of Auditors (Controlaria General) and the Ombudsman of the Environment (Defensoria del Pueblo, Adjuntia de Medio Ambiente) guard state activities related to human rights, human health and the environment.
 They monitor environmental licensing by the state in the case the project, works or activity cause environmental damage or damage to health of citizens.